kimmykokonut/Capstone/README.md

 ### Stretch Goals and Thoughts

+- Finish styling (topo map color palate?)
+- Permissions (admin & coordinator: full CRUD access, leader has create and edit permissions, members have read only permission (maybe create mushroom))
+- Add listener to trigger lottery based on closing date to replace the current button to manually make the lottery happen
+- Enhance trip details page for trip leader to add mushroom species seen on trip (Mushroom component exists in database, currently seeded with 20 species)
+- Build out full CRUD for /mushrooms
+- Add a field to trip model for weather to save the day's weather to display in place of the forecast once the trip came comes (another listener to set the state)
+- Add cloud service where users can upload photos to be display on trip detail page
+- Flag banned users to block from applying field trips for a set period of time (status?='blocked')
 - There might be a bug if there is more than 1 coordinator in database for auto-email
 - 100% line coverage for testing.
 Haven't tested the actual lottery data because it is random-but testing passes for the right number of people chosen per category.
+Most endpoints and all business logic are tested with Django TestCase class
 - Make lottery weighted. might need more dummy users and more trips to test.
 - Add chart.js for data visualization (for ? # people applied on trips over time...# species seen)
+- Integrate google calendar
 - Add google sign in functionality
+- Add functionality for forgot password link
+- Integrate into OMS existing website, wildmushrooms.org

 ### Contact and Support